Orton-Gillingham Training and Certification: The BEST Options

 It varies from program to program.
 It can cost anywhere from a few hundred dollars to a few thousand dollars.

 👍 Tip: Look for funding, grants, and training scholarships.
 Many are available through your school district, your state’s department of education, or other in-house scholarship offerings.
-I have had three trainings paid for myself (IMSE and AOGPE), so the opportunities are out there!
+I have had four trainings paid for myself (IMSE and AOGPE), so the opportunities are out there!

 If I’m just learning about Structured Literacy, where should I start?